Deep in the jungles of Southeast Asia …

 Some of the standard tools we use for laceration repair here in the office.

 When staples or sutures are used, they need to be removed.
 Sometimes, we place sutures deep in the wound.
 As you might expect, the presence of these deep sutures does increase the risk of infection somewhat.
 However, by pulling the wound together, they can improve the final scar.
 To help reduce scarring, we need to use a material that is very slowly absorbed by the body for deep sutures.
 If the body eats up the deep suture in a week, it has not stayed in place long enough to let the surrounding wound heal.
 Sometimes, weeks or months after a wound repair or a surgery, you might note this deep suture material poking out through the skin.
 Don’t be alarmed.
 If you pull on it, you won’t unravel.
 The suture has been in there all along, doing its important job of lessening the tension on the wound and reducing the chances of scarring.
-Leaving surface sutures in too long can actually increase scarring because white dots develop at the site of suture entrance and exit from the wound, and along the path where the suture lies.
+Leaving surface sutures (the ones you can see) in too long can actually increase scarring because white dots develop at the site of suture entrance and exit from the wound, and along the path where the suture lies, and so we don’t want to leave the top skin sutures in too long.

-So my advice to patients who find themselves with a typical laceration is to seek care in my office or in the ER, but if you find yourself in the jungles of Viet Nam, then thoroughly wash out the wound with plenty of water and keep it covered.
+My advice to patients who find themselves with a typical laceration is to seek care at MedNorthwest or in the ER, but if you find yourself in the jungles of Viet Nam, then thoroughly wash out the wound with plenty of water and keep it covered.
 There is no need for D.I.Y. sutured closures; they only increase the risk of infection.
 Topical antibiotics are worthwhile after careful cleaning.
+Don’t use Neosporin.
+Only use Polysporin.